Xenoblade Chronicles Definitive Edition

 Xenoblade Chronicles Definitive Edition is an updated port of Xenoblade Chronicles to the Nintendo Switch.
-They brought in HD textures, replaced out-of-date models with the new anime styled models, added quality of life tweaks, and most importantly, added an epilogue story called Xenoblade Chronicles Future Connected, in which players can finally fight alongside twelve Nopon at once.
+They brought in HD textures, redid the in-game models to match the art style of Xenoblade Chronicles 2 (whose engine it reuses), added quality of life tweaks, and most importantly, added an epilogue story called Xenoblade Chronicles Future Connected, in which players can finally fight alongside twelve Nopon at once.

 - 1 Unused Enemy